YBQian-Roy/UCF-Crime-DVS/README.md

 ### :fire: What's New
 - [2024.12.09] Our paper is accepted by AAAI-2025 !!!
 - [2024.12.12] The raw event file and pre-trained feature of UCF-Crime-DVS are all released.
+- [2025.3.5] The feature extractor and UCF-Crime-DVS dataset code are all released.

 ### :video_camera: UCF-Crime-DVS Samples
 <p align="center">